foreveryone1/ObsidianNotes/Resources/bestiary/adventures up to rime of the frostmaiden/Diderius.md

 ## Legendary Actions
 >Diderius can take 3 legendary actions, choosing from the options below.
 Only one legendary action can be used at a time and only at the end of another creature's turn.
 Diderius regains spent legendary actions at the start of its turn.
 >
+>- **Attack**
->- **Attack.** Diderius makes one attack with its rotting fist or uses its Dreadful Glare.
+>	- Diderius makes one attack with its rotting fist or uses its Dreadful Glare.
+>- **Blinding Dust**
->- **Blinding Dust.** Blinding dust and sand swirls magically around Diderius.
+>	- Blinding dust and sand swirls magically around Diderius.
 Each creature within 5 feet of Diderius must succeed on a DC 16 Constitution saving throw or be blinded until the end of the creature's next turn.
->- **Blasphemous Word (Costs 2 Actions).** Diderius utters a blasphemous word.
+>- **Blasphemous Word (Costs 2 Actions)**
+>	- Diderius utters a blasphemous word.
 Each non-undead creature within 10 feet of Diderius that can hear the magical utterance must succeed on a DC 16 Constitution saving throw or be stunned until the end of Diderius's next turn.
->- **Channel Negative Energy (Costs 2 Actions).** Diderius magically unleashes negative energy.
+>- **Channel Negative Energy (Costs 2 Actions)**
+>	- Diderius magically unleashes negative energy.
 Creatures within 60 feet of Diderius, including ones behind barriers and around corners, can't regain hit points until the end of Diderius's next turn.
->- **Whirlwind of Sand (Costs 2 Actions).** Diderius magically transforms into a whirlwind of sand, moves up to 60 feet, and reverts to its normal form.
+>- **Whirlwind of Sand (Costs 2 Actions)**
+>	- Diderius magically transforms into a whirlwind of sand, moves up to 60 feet, and reverts to its normal form.
 While in whirlwind form, Diderius is immune to all damage, and it can't be grappled, petrified, knocked prone, restrained, or stunned.
 Equipment worn or carried by Diderius remain in its possession.